 - the student is enrolled in a continuing education course or program that is less than 360 contact hours, or continuing education corporate training; or

-- the student is enrolled in a dual credit course which is taught at a public or private K-12 facility not located on a higher education institution campus; or
+- the student is enrolled via concurrent enrollment and the course which is taught at a public or private K-12 facility not located on a higher education institution campus; or

 - the student is incarcerated in a Texas prison.

 A student is not required to submit evidence of receiving the vaccination against bacterial meningitis if the student submits to the institution:

 - An affidavit or certificate signed by a physician who is duly registered and licensed to practice medicine in the United States, stating that in the physician's opinion, the vaccination would be injurious to the health and well-being of the student.
 As a courtesy, we have provided a blank form to you, located within your Magnus account.
 Your physician will be able to complete the second box on the form.
 Being sure that they SIGN OR STAMP the form upon completion.
 Then simply upload the document into your Magnus account for review, or

 - An affidavit signed by the student stating that the student declines the vaccination for reasons of conscience, including a religious belief.
 A conscientious exemption form from the Texas Department of State Health Services (DSHS) must be used, or

 Visit the College Vaccine Requirements website for information about requesting a conscientious objection exemption form from DSHS.